c-rainbow/twitch-audio-web/README.md

 ![Radio mode on](https://raw.githubusercontent.com/c-rainbow/twitch-audio-web/master/public/images/radiomode.png)

+The volume can be adjusted in the same way as the video, using the same volume slider.

 If you want to pause, just click the radio icon one more time.
 The audio will automatically stop if the video is played.